-In 2023, numerous companies across diverse sectors have resorted to laying off employees due to the economic repercussions of the pandemic and the looming specter of a widely discussed recession.
+Last years, numerous companies across diverse sectors resorted to laying off employees due to the economic repercussions of the pandemic and the looming specter of a widely discussed recession.

 The quest for talent has taken on a new urgency.
 In this era where companies face the dual challenge of navigating economic downturns and seeking to bolster their teams, the process of talent acquisition has evolved into a strategic imperative.